-Most nonprofits are 501(c)(3) corporations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
-To create a 501(c)(3) tax-exempt organization, first you need to form a Tennessee corporation, then you then apply for tax-exempt status from the IRS and the State of Tennessee.
+Most nonprofits are 501(c)(3) organizations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
+To create a 501(c)(3) tax-exempt organization, first you need to form a Tennessee nonprofit corporation.
+Then you apply for tax-exempt status from the IRS and the state of Tennessee.
 Here are the details.

 Your first board meeting is usually referred to as the organizational meeting of the board.
 The board should take such actions as:

 Now that you have created your nonprofit corporation, you can obtain your federal and Tennessee state tax exemptions.
-Here are the three steps you must take to obtain your tax-exempt status:
+Here are the additional steps you must take to obtain your tax-exempt status.

-Depending on your activities and the size of your organization, you may need to register with the Tennessee attorney general before doing any fundraising activities.
-Check with the Tennessee attorney general's website at www.state.tn.us/sos/charity/co-info.htm for additional rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Depending on your activities and the size of your organization, you may need to register with the state before doing any fundraising activities.
+Check the Tennessee Secretary of State website for information and forms about registration requirements for nonprofits in Tennessee.
+For more information about fundraising registration requirements, see Nonprofit Fundraising Registration Digital Guide, by Ronald J. Barrett and Stephen Fishman.